Cross-Domain Offshore Wind Power Forecasting: Transfer Learning Through Meteorological Clusters: Baseline Results

 To exploit these markets, both efficient Wind Resource Assessment (WRA) and accurate Wind Power Forecasting (WPF) from the start of operations are needed.
 In nascent markets with the highest uncertainty, reliable WPF is crucial to integrating intermittent generation into local grids, as it provides system stability, limits reserve requirements and hedges financial risks.

-Traditional physical models for WPF are robust but computationally intensive and have systematic biases linked to the limited resolution of sub-grid-scale atmospheric processes.
-Thus, statistical and machine learning approaches have gained in prominence.
-Among these, deep learning approaches have state-of-the-art (SOTA) performance in offshore WPF \citep{Ally2025Modular}, in particular due to their abilities to model high-dimensional dependencies.
-Given the data-intensive nature of these models, current SOTA forecasting models are trained on granular, site-specific SCADA data accumulated over the years.
-The need for comprehensive local data limits performance for newly commissioned sites, particularly in emerging markets were data is scarce.
+Traditional physical models for WPF are robust but are computationally intensive and highly sensitive to initial parametrisation \citep{en18020350}.
+Consequently, statistical and machine learning approaches have gained in prominence; by learning the complex, non-linear relationships between meteorological variables and power output directly from historical data, these data-driven models effectively circumvent the computational overhead required by purely physical simulations.
+Among these, deep learning (DL) approaches have state-of-the-art (SOTA) performance in offshore WPF \citep{Ally2025Modular}, in particular due to their abilities to model high-dimensional dependencies.
+However, this success relies heavily on granular, site-specific SCADA data.
+Consequently, the data-intensive nature of current SOTA frameworks inherently restricts their real-world deployment for newly commissioned sites and emerging markets where historical records are scarce \citep{JIN2025138275}.

 Transfer learning is therefore emerging as an approach to leverage existing knowledge from a data-rich source domain $\mathcal{D}_S$ to a data-scarce target domain $\mathcal{D}_T$ \citep{5288526}.
 Current approaches transfer farm-level models \citep{10582569, LiDanHu}, without exploiting possible structure in the meteorological inputs.
-However, identifying this structure and training individual models for each identified weather pattern can improve WPF performance \citep{inproceedings}.
+However, identifying this structure and training individual models for each identified weather pattern can improve WPF performance \citep{7727853}.
 To the best of our knowledge, these approaches have not yet been used to enable cross-site knowledge transfer.

 In this paper, we propose a transfer learning framework that bridges this gap.
 By investigating whether transfer learning with limited historical data across various European sites can achieve high performance, we thus emulate the constraints of newly commissioned sites.
 Our model learns domain-agnostic representations of offshore weather across Northern Europe, which can be clustered by meteorological similarity rather than location.
 Thus, one-hour ahead forecasting models can be trained for each weather condition, and data from target wind farms can be mapped by similarity to an existing meteorological cluster.
 The relevant model can then be fine-tuned with minimal site-specific data.
 We present our global methodology in \Cref{fig: Overview of our methodology.}.